The Web

 map (diagram) key communication

-sequencesand patterns to spot and resolve problems inside
+sequencesand patterns to spot and resolve problems between my

 hurt,